AdobeDocs/experience-platform.en/help/rtcdp/b2b-tutorial.md

 >
 >If you are not using Marketo Engage or Salesforce as a data source, you can [follow these steps to create an empty schema using the API](https://experienceleague.adobe.com/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/model-data-in-schemas.html%3Flang%3Dko#create-crm-schema-via-api) and configure the schema manually through the Platform UI.

-Within the Adobe Experience Platfrom UI, the Bodea marketer selects [!UICONTROL **Schemas**] in the left rail of Experience Platform UI, followed by the [!UICONTROL **Browse**] tab.
+Within the Adobe Experience Platform UI, the Bodea marketer selects **[!UICONTROL Schemas]** in the left rail of Experience Platform UI, followed by the **[!UICONTROL Browse]** tab.
 The new empty schemas created by the auto-generation utility all have the prefix of `B2B` and are visible in the Platform Schema workspace.

 ![Schema workspace browse tab](./assets/b2b-tutorial/empty-b2b-schemas.png)